 Operations Cost Comparison Study

 With an operations cost comparison study, the laboratory can compare the cost per test of reagents, supplies, controls, calibrators, depreciation, maintenance, and possibly labor.
-If no new hires are required or labor hours added, labor does not have to be part of the study.
+If no new hires are required or labor hours are added, labor does not have to be part of the study.
 In addition, if the instrument is a replacement and no new space or adjustment in environmental conditions is required, indirect costs do not need to be determined.
 The table below is a basic example of an instrument cost study comparing the current instrument and two other instruments being considered for purchase.

 Operations Cost Comparison Study